DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 <img width="1034" alt="screen shot 2016-06-17 at 1 55 25 pm" src="https://cloud.githubusercontent.com/assets/2946769/16151142/474075e4-3493-11e6-8f46-c846646c6287.png">

-The app directory is the **meat** of your laravel application.
+The app directory is the **meat** of your Laravel application.
 It houses the following directories:

   * `Console` - Contains all your Artisan commands
-  * `Http` - Contains all your controllers, middlewares, requests and routes file
+  * `Http` - Contains all your controllers, middleware, requests and routes file
   * `Providers` - Contains all your application service providers.
-You can read more about [Service Providers]() here
+You can read more about [Service Providers](https://laravel.com/docs/5.2/providers) here
   * `Events` - Contains all your event classes.
   * `Exceptions` - Contains your application exception handler and custom exception classes.
   * `Jobs` - Contains all the jobs queued by your application